VallieTracy/Global-Weather-Analysis/README.md

 ## Finished Work ##

 Below is an image as the API calls for the weather data is being run.
 Again, if you'll be running the code multiple times, don't forget to add `time.sleep(1)`, because this will take ~10 minutes!

 ![API_calls](WeatherPy/Images/API_calls.PNG)

+A map of my ideal vacations.
+Parameters: Max Temp > 80 F, Humidity < 60, and Wind Speed either less than 5 mph, or greater than 30 mph).

 ![vacay](WeatherPy/Images/vacay.png)